RealyUniqueName/Safety/README.md

 fn(nullable); //Compilation error.
 Function argument was not declared with `Null<String>`
 ```
 * Using nullables with unary and binary operators (except `==` and `!=`) is not allowed;
-* If field is declared without `Null<>` then it should have an initial value or it should be initialized in a constructor (for instance fields);
+* If a field is declared without `Null<>` then it should have an initial value or it should be initialized in a constructor (for instance fields);
 * Passing an instance of parameterized type with nullable type parameter to a place with the same type, but with not-nullable type parameter is not allowed:
 ```haxe
 var nullables:Array<Null<String>> = ['hello', null, 'world'];